anotherjesse/hello-hyper-github-publish/README.md

 I recommend using [dat-store](https://github.com/datproject/dat-store) on a server (raspberry pi or tiny cloud vm).

+The hole punching p2p functionality of hyper doesn't work well for me, so I find exposing `dat-store` peering ports directly on the web helps a lot.

-I'm running my instance of `dat-store` on a google cloud vm with the neccessary udp ports exposed
+I'm running my instance of `dat-store` on a google cloud vm:

+    Firewall Rules:

+      Source filters
+        IP ranges            0.0.0.0/0
+        Protocols and ports
+                             tcp:3282
+                             udp:3282

 ## Step 1: Create a new hyperdrive